 If we’re not selling the CDs or DVDs we make, we don’t have to get a license for recording songs.
 We’re not making money on what we’re doing.

 False.
 Whether you are selling or making a commercial profit does not affect your legal obligation to obtain permission from the copyright owner.
 The right to reproduce the original copyright, in this case in the form of making copies of CDs and DVDs, is the exclusive right of the copyright owner and requires permission.
 Copyright owners may consider granting gratis permission in some cases, but they will usually issue a license for the right to reproduce the song and charge some type of royalty fee (the current rate for CDs is $.091 per song per unit 5:00 minutes or under).
 A statutory compulsory license can also be obtained through the U.S. Copyright Office for the right to mechanically record in audio format a song that has been recorded at least once prior to your reproduction of it.
-It’s easy to obtain licensing for CDs and DVDs through the PERMISSIONSplus online copyright clearance service.

 The religious service exemption allows me to broadcast my church's performances.